JasonCodesC/order_matcher/README.md

 ## Overview

-This project explores a low latency order matching engine where packets are sent over UDP and ingested directly from the network card via AF_XDP.
-This project also focuses on profiling driven optimization using perf and timers.
-The goal was to learn how to write a kernal bypass, quantify bottlenecks, and iteratively improve throughput and latency.
+This project explores a low-latency order matching engine where packets are sent over UDP and ingested directly from the network card via AF_XDP.
+This project also focuses on profiling-driven optimization using perf and timers.
+The goal was to learn how to build an AF_XDP ingest path, quantify bottlenecks, and iteratively improve throughput and latency.

 ## System Design